codehaus/prometheus/readme.txt

 StrictLendableReference_TakeBackTest.testSomeWaitingNeeded fails on some occassions.

 improvement test:
-Tests needs to be run continuous.

-improvement test:
 ipv te werken met hardcoded times, use some global constants.
 This makes changing them a lot easier to change. most testclass already are using constants.

-improvement implementation:
-repeater should have a shutdown, and forceShutdown.
-The differ in interrupting: first doesn't interrupt workers, last one does.

 improvement test:
 alle methoden die interruptable zijn, die moeten werken als een tripwire als de interrupt